A comonad for Grothendieck fibrations: A lax idempotent comonad for fibrations

-Since the mating calculus ensures that the double category of left adjoints in a 2-category is isomorphic to the double category of right adjoints~\cite{Kelly:reveltwocat}, it follows from the previous results that the right adjoint $N=\opr{cod}_*\opr{dom}^*$ underlies a lax idempotent 2-comonad $\N=(N,\mu',\eta')$. \end{remark}
+Therefore $N$ underlies a lax idempotent 2-comonad $\N=(N,\mu',\eta')$ on $\ct{Cat}/\ct{B}$. \end{proposition} \begin{proof} The mating calculus ensures that the double category of left adjoints in a 2-category is isomorphic to the double category of right adjoints, see \citep{Kelly:reveltwocat}.
+It follows that the right 2-adjoint of a colax idempotent 2-monad underlies a lax idempotent 2-comonad. \end{proof}

+{For 1-dimensional monads, \citet{Eilenberg:adjft} showed that the coalgebras for the right adjoint of a monad coincide with the algebras for the monad. \citet{LaudaA:frobalg} then proved that this works for pseudo-monads as well, obtaining a 2-equivalence between the pseudo-coalgebras and the pseudo-algebras.
+In the present case, we can prove the following stricter result.}